 The Bible states that those who suffer in hell will do so forever.
 Jesus describes hell as a place where, “The worm dieth not, and the fire is not quenched.”
-Those who have rejected Jesus will, “go away unto everlasting punishment”.
+Those who have rejected Jesus will, “go away unto everlasting punishment.”
 (Matthew 25:46) Reading these statements would lead one naturally to believe the suffering of the lost has no end.
-Annihilationists seek to explain these passages as metaphorical descriptions of the greatness of the suffering of the unsaved or as teaching that the result of God’s judgment are eternal effects but the punishment itself is not eternal.
+Annihilationists seek to explain these passages as metaphorical descriptions of the greatness of the suffering of the unsaved or as teachings that the result of God’s judgment will have eternal effects but the punishment itself is not eternal.
 The biggest problem with reading these passages in this way is the significant similarity between the warnings of eternal suffering and the promises of eternal joy.
-If the lost in hell will not suffer everlasting torment, then why should anyone believe the saved in heaven will enjoy everlasting bliss.
+If the lost in hell will not suffer everlasting torment, then why should anyone believe the saved in heaven will enjoy everlasting bliss?
 The annihilationists cannot consistently define words like eternal and everlasting.
-They must define them one way when describing punishment and another when decscribing salvation.
+They must define them one way when describing punishment and another when describing salvation.

 Some arguments for annihilation are based on a misdefinition of death.
-Most people view death as a ending of life.
+Most people view death as the ending of life.
 Medically speaking life is over, death occurs, when the heart stops and the brain ceases to function.
 The Bible does not define death according to that modern, medical perspective.
-Death as used in the Bible is a separation.
+The Bible defines death as separation.
 When Adam and Eve sinned they died.
 They died on the day of their sin just as God had warned.
-They suffered the first death in being physically and spiritually separated from God, the author and sustainer of life.
-The end result of the first death, separation from God, was physical death, separation from physical life.
+They suffered the first death in being physically and spiritually separated from God, the Author and Sustainer of life.
+The end result of the first death- separation from God- was physical death- separation from the physical body.
 The person dies when the spirit and body are separated.
 This is why the Bible often speaks of death as “giving up the ghost”.
 When the spirit and the body are separated the person is physically dead.
 The eternal punishment for sin is called the second death.
-The condemned dead in the modern sense of ceasing to have existence, they are dead in the Biblical sense of separated from the presence of God.
+The condemned are not dead in the modern sense of ceasing to have existence, they are dead in the Biblical sense of being separated from the presence of God.
 (2 Thes.
 1:9) The unsaved are eternally separated from God and thus they are eternally dead.

 Annihilation is emotionally easier to accept than eternal torment.
 The idea that God would remove His offending creature from existence is easier to accept than the idea that God would punish them forever.
 Appealing or not, the Biblical doctrine is that the unsaved will suffer God’s wrath, actively and consciously, for all eternity.
 Annihilationism is not a Biblical doctrine.
 Historically this doctrine has had very few defenders and discerning Christians today should reject it as contrary to the plain meaning of Scriptures.

 Some view eternal suffering in the lake of fire to be as reasonable as shooting a puppy for wetting the carpet.
 A good, loving God would never be party to such an extreme injustice.
 Yet Christian teaching declares that eternal hell is just, good and necessary.
-How could eternal punishment in torment of flames and darkness be justice?
+How can eternal punishment in torments of flames and darkness be justice?

 What does treason have to do with the justice of hell?
 To understand the justice of hell one must understand the true horribleness of sin.
 Sin is no mere accident.
-Sin is unintentionally committed by someone unaware that his deed is wrong.
 Sin is first and foremost a willful act of rebellion against the God of heaven.
 God is Creator of all things and sole Ruler over all creation.
 Sin is therefore an act of treason far greater than any national treachery.
 Sin is mutiny against the perfect Creator.
 Sin is a repudiation of God, self and fellow man.
 Disobedience against God is an act of treason that wrongs God, injures self and wounds others.
 Disobedience against God is worse than mere treason.
 Disobedience against God is the attempt to overthrow God as ruler of your life and to inaugurate your own self as lord of your own destiny.
 This treachery is not only treason it is attempt to seize power from the Divine.

 Since sin is the rejection of God as God and rebellion against His rule sin causes uncalculable harm to the individual and others around.
 Sin has wreaked havoc across the world.
 Sin is responsible for the death of billions and for the anguish felt in every part of creation.
 Every person born on the planet is complicit with sin.
 How can such evil against one’s Creator, Sovereign and God not require the greatest of punishments?
 Because sin is the rebellion of creature against the infinite, eternal Creator the scope of sin is limitless.
 A just response is measured to be appropriate to the scope of crime committed.
 A limitless crime requires a limitless payment.
 No finite creature is able to satisfy justice through any punishment of limited duration.
 The only appropriate judgment for a crime of infinite severity is an infinite punishment.
 Hell is just.